RMWinslow/bib/README.md

 3. Create a page for each referenced work.
 Structure it however you like.
 [See here for the JTD documentation on how to organize the heirarchical navbar.](https://just-the-docs.github.io/just-the-docs/docs/navigation-structure/#pages-with-children)

-The trick here is that JTD uses a version of lunr to create a search index page.
-When Github builds the site, it combine the text content of every page into a single file, which the search widget then accesses.
+The trick here is that JTD uses a version of [lunr](https://github.com/olivernn/lunr.js/) to create a search index.
+When Github builds the site, it combines the text content of every page into a single file, which the search widget then accesses.
-So indirectly, I'm keeping a bibliography with embedded notes in a giant json file and accessing individual entries as needed with a spiffy html wrapper around the content.
+So indirectly, this method keeps a bibliography with embedded notes in a giant json file, and individual entries are accessed as needed with a spiffy html wrapper around the content.